NeuroTechX/learn.neurotechedu.com/pages/about.md

 permalink: /about/
 redirect_to:  "http://www.neurotechedu.com/about"
 ---
-This page redirects to the NeruotechEDU wordpress page.
+This page redirects to the NeurotechEDU wordpress page.